-While the first impression you get is that Pecaminosa is a detective story, there is very little detective-type investigating that goes into the actual gameplay of Pecaminosa.
+The first impression you would naturally get is that Pecaminosa is a detective story.
+Unfortunately, there is very little detective-type investigating that goes into the actual gameplay of Pecaminosa.
 Instead, most of the gameplay involves top-down combat with either fists or guns that feels more reminiscent of a twin-stick shooter.

 Pecaminosa is not a very long game.
-It is divided into three chapters and each one only takes about an hour to complete under the very best circumstances.
-However, the game is rather difficult and it will take multiple tries to defeat the games many bosses since they present a pretty tough challenge.
-While you can brute force your way through a lot of the tougher sections that may not be a suitable strategy to make it through the whole game and you may have to scavenge the city for additional money, bullets and whiskey to make it a bit easier.
+It’s divided into three chapters and each one only takes about an hour to complete under the very best circumstances.
+However, the game’s bosses are rather challenging and defeating them will likely take multiple tries.
+While you can brute force your way through some of the tougher sections, that may not be a suitable strategy to make it through the whole game.
+You may have to scavenge the city for additional money, bullets and whiskey to make it a bit easier.
 In total, the game will likely clock in at 6-7 hours.

-The music sounds a lot like what you would expect: low-key soft jazzy sound reminiscent of depression era music.
-It all sounds like it’s played on wood and metal instruments and it does well at encapsulating the dreary feel of the city of Pecaminosa.
+The music sounds a lot like what you would expect: low-key soft jazzy sound reminiscent of depression-era music.
+It’s all played on wood and metal instruments and it encapsulates the dreary feel of the city of Pecaminosa.

-All of the items that you come across throughout the city, whether it be bullets, whiskey cigarettes or chips are all finite.
+All of the items you acquire, whether it be bullets, whiskey, cigarettes or chips are all finite.
 Once you break open a barrel, crate or trash bag and maybe find an item, it doesn’t reappear again, so you have to be mindful about conserving your items.
-The Shopkeepers also have a finite amount of items for sale so you can’t stock up on an unlimited supply.
+The shopkeepers also have a limited amount of items per chapter so you can’t stock up on an unlimited supply.

-This also applies to all of the enemies in the game as well.
-There are plenty in the game, but once they are defeated, they do not reappear, so they can’t be depended upon to grind experience or to get extra items.
+This applies to all of the enemies in the game as well.
+There are plenty in the game, but once they are defeated, they do not reappear.
+As a result. they can’t be depended upon to grind experience or to get extra items.

 The Talking Parts

 Every character you encounter in the city has a unique design and has great dialogue to match their personality.
-The main character John Souza is the drunken, bitter ex-cop with a personality to match and his dialogue is always witty and cutting.
-What makes him particularly enjoyable is the myriad of characters he can play off of from the wannabe play boy to Darcy, the paper boy who wants to help out Souza in spite of his obvious drunken personality, to Souza’s ex-girlfriend.
+The main character John Souza is the drunken, bitter ex-cop with a personality to match.
+His dialogue is always witty and cutting.
+What makes him particularly enjoyable is the myriad of characters he can play off of from the wannabe playboy Roger Moon to Darcy, the paperboy who wants to help out Souza despite his obvious drunken personality, to Souza’s ex-girlfriend Sharleena.
 What’s more, the dialogue never comes across as clichéd or phoned in.

-One feeling that I could never help but shake is that the game felt a lot smaller than it should have been.
-Pecaminosa came into existence thanks to a successful Indiegogo campaign and it only barely made its goal In April of 2020.
-Not only has developer studio games been working with a minimal budget, but they’ve also had the disadvantage of developing their game in just over a year’s time since being funded and having to do so under the added strain of the COVID pandemic.
+One feeling that I could never shake is that the game felt a lot smaller than it should have been.
+Pecaminosa came into existence thanks to a successful Indiegogo campaign that barely made its goal In April of 2020.
+Not only has developer Cereal Games been working with a minimal budget, but they’ve also had the disadvantage of developing their game in just over a year’s time since being funded and having to do so under the added strain of the COVID-19 pandemic.
 The fact that this game even got made at all is nothing short of miraculous.

 Pecaminosa is an odd game.
 The parts that are good are really good and the parts that aren’t are too noticeable to ignore.
-There is a lot of clever writing and great character design that went into this project, but it’s undercut by repetitive combat and a plot that goes all over the place.
-I feel like under better circumstances, developer Cereal Games could make something truly incredible, but for now, this isn’t it.
+There is a lot of clever writing and great character design that went into this project.
+However, it’s undercut by repetitive combat and a plot that goes all over the place.
+I feel like under better circumstances, developer Cereal Games could make something truly incredible.
+Hopefully, they can do better next time.